About This Listing

 We have another listing for the whole house, as well as for the "Treehouse Studio" room which sleeps two, and the "Cyclotron room" which is shady, small, and sleeps one.
 You can see these under my profile.

 Also, you may rent the "Allen Ginsberg" room PLUS the "Cyclotron" room, if you are traveling with three people, total.
 The Cyclotron room sleeps one, and is also good for kids.
-Please respond to this ad and if it is for three people, we'll just check that both rooms are free and send you an offer.

 When we are there, we rent individual rooms, and there is sometimes a sweet, 13 year old golden lab (Rusty!)
 When we rent the whole house, the dog is not there.